reyuee/todo-list/README.md

 ﻿# To-Do List
-## this aplication helps you coomit to your goals by putting it in a list.
+## this application helps you commit to your goals by putting it in a list.
 #